rsyncOSX/RsyncUIdocs/content/post/macos12.md

 lastmod = "2021-06-15"
 toc = true
 +++
-Apple released on 7 Jun 2021 beta of the above including a lot of new features in SwiftUI.
-Some of the new stuff in SwiftUI, like the `@FocusState` property, require macOS 12.
-Some of the features will be integrated in next version of RsyncUI, e.g. the property `@FocusState` is great for guiding the user in input forms.
+Apple released on 7 Jun 2021 beta of Xcode 13, Swift 5.5, SwiftUI and macOS 12.
+Some of the new features in SwiftUI are already in RsyncUI and most likely will more of the new features, as I learn about them, be integrated in RsyncUI.
+The major part of the new features in SwiftUI require macOS 12.
+Next major update of RsyncUI will be built for macOS 12 only.

+There will be released a version 1.1.2 with some minor updates on macOS 11 later in June 2021.
+This update also includes upgrade utilizing the App protocol.

-## App protocol
+## The App protocol

-The current version of RsyncUI is utilizing the AppDelegate protocol to kick of the application, which is how a Swift and Storyboard macOS is starting up.
+The released version 1.1.1 of RsyncUI is utilizing the AppDelegate protocol to kick of the application, which is how a Swift and Storyboard macOS apps are starting up.
 The default start for a SwiftUI application is by the [App protocol](https://developer.apple.com/documentation/swiftui/app-structure-and-behavior).
 This is now changed in code.
+Some features in SwiftUI require the App protocol.

 ## The @FocusState property